Standard Door Handle Height UK

 900mm to 1050mm from finished floor level

 Most installers position the centre of the handle at approximately 1000mm from the floor.
-This sits comfortably within regulations and provides ergonomic use for most adults.

 Why 1000mm Is Common: